chengcli/cup/cups/cup-3.rst

 to solve the RTE [1]_.
 We made changes to the original srouce code to adapt it to the ``cmake`` and C++ environment.

+We use ``Harp`` to refer to the radiation module of ``Canoe`` because wrapping the C-DISORT program started as a project to study the radiative properties of Jovian atmospheres [2]_, although it has since been updated and refactored to be more general.

 Changes to the Original C-DISORT
 --------------------------------